 (ii) Maturities of financial liabilities

-The following tables details the Company's remaining contractual maturity for its financial liabilities with agreed repayment periods.
+The following tables detail the Company's remaining contractual maturity for its financial liabilities with agreed repayment periods.
 The amount disclosed in the tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Company can be required to pay.
 To the extent that interest flows are floating rate, the undiscounted amount is derived from interest rate curves at the end of the reporting period.
 The contractual maturity is based on the earliest date on which the Company may be required to pay.

 Note 49: Capital management